tomography/tomoscan/docs/source/tomoScanApp.rst

     - Description
   * - $(P)$(R)StreamStatus
     - bo
-    - Flag storing the  streaming status
+    - Flag storing the  streaming status.
+Choices are 'Off' and 'On'.
+When 'On' the streaming reconstruction is enabled
   * - $(P)$(R)StreamBufferSize
     - longout
     - Stream buffer size